enonic/old-xp-doc/doc/developer/search/overview.rst

 -----

 The query-part of a search is where the constraints are defined.
-All nodes in the repository will match when then query parameter is empty.
+All nodes in the repository will match when the query parameter is empty.
 The query is defined in the :ref:`query_language` section.

 The results matching the query constraint will be assigned a score.
 This is imperative for fulltext-type queries.
 The score of a matching document depends on how the constraint is defined, e.g which fulltext-like function